Virgin Margarita (Margarita Mocktail)

 Two margarita mocktails with lime and orange wedges

-Listen, sometimes you want a margarita without the booze.
+Sometimes you want a margarita without the booze.

-There are a myriad of reasons why you’re not drinking—and no matter the reason you’re not drinking, it’s yours and yours alone.
+There are a myriad of reasons why you’re not drinking — and no matter the reason you’re not drinking, it’s yours and yours alone.

 Why we love this recipe: